 Adjunct faculty are proud members of the Cornell Adjunct Faculty Alliance, NYSUT, AFT, AFL-CIO.
 Courses and credits earned in Extension Division programs are not automatically accepted as transfer credits or as a basis of admission to the resident Cornell-ILR programs in Ithaca.
-Student applications and course transfers are evaluated by the ILR School on an individual basis.
+Student applications and course transfers are evaluated by universities and colleges on an individual basis.

-A Certificate of Labor Studies can be earned by successfully completing six 3.0 credit course in the following areas
+A Certificate of Labor Studies can be earned by successfully completing 18 credit course in the following areas

 - Law (Labor Law, Employment Law, or Labor Relations in the Public Sector)- one course

 - History (Labor History or Labor & Film)- one course